joez2450/apcsa-freedom-project/blog/entry06.md

 ##### 5/8/26

 ### Context
 Ever since the last blog, I have been refining my app by implementing Beyond MVP features.
 After engaging in a gallery walk activity, I was able to receive feedback from my peers, and comparing their answers with the ones that Kyle recieved, we found three main points to work on in our game: improve the asthetics of our app, add a settings option to change the background color, and provide a FAQ section.
-As we pinpointed these, I immediately got to work and browsed [W3schools](https://www.w3schools.com/swift/swift_ui_styling_theming.asp) and watched a [Youtube tutorial](https://www.youtube.com/watch?v=JqQQozkFeJU) to understand how I can bring these suggestions to my app.
+As we pinpointed these, I immediately got to work and browsed [W3schools](https://www.w3schools.com/swift/swift_ui_styling_theming.asp) and watched a [YouTube tutorial](https://www.youtube.com/watch?v=JqQQozkFeJU) to understand how I can bring these suggestions to my app.

 ### Process